Nathan Healy

 While the official source doesn’t specify the exact credit amount or percentage, this incentive has been available for many years and continues to be offered for recent tax years through 2024.
 The credit applies to solar energy devices installed at your Arizona home, helping offset the upfront costs of going solar while supporting the state’s clean energy goals.

-Net Billing in Arizona is a compensation system where solar homeowners receive credits for excess electricity their panels send to the grid.
-Unlike traditional net metering where you get full retail credit, net billing pays you a lower wholesale rate for your excess solar energy.
-Each major utility company in Arizona has its own net billing program with different credit rates and rules.
+Net Billing in Arizona is a solar compensation program that credits homeowners for excess electricity their solar panels send back to the grid.
+Unlike traditional net metering where you receive full retail credit, net billing pays you a lower wholesale rate for the power you export.
+The credit rates vary by utility company, ranging from about 3.5 cents to 6.9 cents per kilowatt-hour (kWh), which is significantly less than what you pay for electricity from the grid.

 Ready to start saving with solar?